fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 b8548b9faec3   ubuntu    "bash"    3 minutes ago    Exited (0) 6 seconds ago          hopeful_clarke
 ```

 We have two options when addressing a container.
 The identifier in the first column can be used to interact with the container almost always.
-Plus most commands accept the container name as a more human-friendly method of working with them.
+Plus, most commands accept the container name as a more human-friendly method of working with them.
 The name of the container was automatically generated to be **"hopeful_clarke"** in my case.

 The container has already exited, yet we can start it again with the start command that will accept the id or name of the container as a parameter: _start <i>CONTAINER-ID-OR-CONTAINER-NAME</i>_.